SaveTheAles/cyber.proto/python/README.md

-# python implementation for terra.proto
+# python implementation for cyber.proto